Risograph Effect

 Drag & drop or click to select a JPEG, PNG, or WebP.

-Images with a clear subject, strong shapes, and readable lighting usually respond best.
+Images with a clear subject, readable lighting, and strong shape separation usually respond best.

 2. Pick a palette